Paul Yates (artist): Career

 Yates began writing and painting at an early age encouraged by his then high school English teacher, the artist, Jack Pakenham a leading member of the Royal Ulster Academy.

-His first collection of poems and drawings was published in 1974, under the title White Cat with a Human Face, this title because the inspiration for a work shown as part of the STORYBOARD collection exhibited in the Casa D’Amore Gallery in St Paul de Vance in France in 2019.
+His first collection of poems and drawings was published in 1974, under the title White Cat with a Human Face, this title became the inspiration for a work shown as part of the STORYBOARD collection exhibited in the Casa D’Amore Gallery in St Paul de Vance in France in 2019.

-Yates was expelled for writing a poem during a mathematics examination.
+Yates was expelled from high school for writing a poem during a mathematics examination.
 He was forced to write on a blackboard one hundred times, "I must not write poetry in class".
 A few weeks later the poem concerned was broadcast on BBC Radio by Sam Hanna Bell and Yates was reinstated at his school.
-The Tabula rasa series of paintings on a blackboard was inspired by this incident.
+Yates's Tabula Rasa series of paintings on a blackboard was inspired by this incident.

 Art Critic of the Irish News, Jenny Lee said: ‘The most unusual exhibition at this year’s Queen’s Festival, drawing record attendances, is by Paul Yates.
 The key work is TABULA RASA, twenty-four feet long and five feet deep, a masterly orchestration of reimagined blackboard imagery and the biggest painting ever shown at the Tom Caldwell Gallery.’

-Yates’ life from then on saw successive bursts of literary and visual creativity, evident from the catalogue of his exhibition A Poet’s Paintings at Tom Caldwell in 2005, which saw the launch of Yates’ new collection of poems Mourne, with images by Basil Blackshaw.
+Yates’ life from then on saw successive bursts of literary and visual creativity, evident from the catalogue of his exhibition A Poet’s Paintings at Tom Caldwell in 2005, which saw the launch of Yates’ new collection of poems Mourne, with images by his friend, celebrated artist,Basil Blackshaw.

-Blackshaw and Yates have had numerous collaborations including Blackshaw’s work Dunadry banks, four views after the poem of the same name by Paul Yates.
+Blackshaw and Yates have had numerous collaborations including Blackshaw’s work Dunadry Banks, four views after the poem of the same name by Paul Yates.

 Other works

 Sky Made of Stone, a collection of poems and drawings in response to terrorism in Northern Ireland published in 1976 by the Appletree Press.
 Translations in French, Danish and Russian.

-Also in 1976, Paul Yates and Samuel Beckett engage in a ‘dialogue by postcards’ between Paris and Belfast.
+In the early 1970's, Paul Yates and Samuel Beckett engage in a ‘dialogue by postcards’ between Paris and Belfast.

 Masters Of The Canvas, a BBC Arena commission.
 Yates’s award-winning film documentary, featuring pop artist Sir Peter Blake, Sir Terence Donovan and Kendo Nagasaki.
 Winner of various international awards, the film was screened at Tate Britain and BFI London as an example of documentary filmmaking excellence and re-broadcast by popular demand.
 The film was awarded Sunday Times Arts Documentary of the year by the critic Craig Atchkinson.

 King’s College, Cambridge commissioned Yates to create the work “Autumn Windows”.

 XII Months of Mourne, In 2010 broadcaster UTV commissioned the documentary, that went on to win of the prestigious New York Television Festival ‘Best Direction’ award.